 Not all assignments require you to submit through LopesWrite.
 Be sure to check the assignment details to see what is required.

 After you have uploaded your assignment to the Assignment page but not final submitted (see Submitting Your Assignment To LoudCloud for directions on uploading documents), you will be able to submit it through LopesWrite.
 Click on the blue Submit below the document you uploaded, to the right of Similarity Report.
-Once you have submitted your file to LopesWrite, the status will be Report Pending.
+Once you have submitted your file to LopesWrite, the status will change to an orange Submit.

 If the file you uploaded is a PowerPoint (.pptx/.ppt) and the LopesWrite submission option is not visible, try refreshing the screen.
 If a LopesWrite report is required for the assignment, the submit button will appear.